 About Us

-Bayou Lafourche is an important Mississippi River distributary that flows southward through the parish from Donaldsonville.
-The bayou is 107 miles long from Donaldsonville to its mouth emptying into the Gulf of Mexico.
-The Intracostal Waterway is linked with many navigable bayous on the west side of the parish.
-The road along the western bank of Bayou Lafourche (Louisiana Highway 1 - LA 1) has been described as the longest street in the world.
-A large number of houses are built close to each other almost the entire 107-mile length of the bayou.
-On the opposite bank is State Highway 308.
-Many bridges cross the bayou to connect Highway 1 and Highway 308.
-About four miles of U.S. Highway 90, the only Federal highway in the parish, passes through the extreme southern part of the parish.
-Several oil companies have lines into or through the parish.
-These lines supply natural gas and oil to many complexes in Louisiana and to other states.
-Assumption Parish has several landing strips for small aircraft but no commercial air stations.
+Bayou Lafourche is an important Mississippi River distributary that flows from Donaldsonville southward through the parish.
+It is 107 miles long and empties into the Gulf of Mexico.
+The parish is also linked with many navigable bayous on the west side through the Intracoastal Waterway.
+Louisiana Highway 1 (LA 1) runs along the western bank of Bayou Lafourche, known as the longest street in the world, with many houses built close to each other for almost the entire 107-mile length.
+Several bridges connect Highway 1 and Highway 308 on the opposite bank.
+U.S. Highway 90 passes through the extreme southern part of the parish.
+Assumption Parish also has landing strips for small aircraft but no commercial air stations.